open-medicine-initiative/openMediAid/README.md

 ## Work in progress
 There is no established and detailed project plan which can be followed to successfully develop the project.
 There are of course many ideas floating around and a foreseeable set of steps to be taken.

 * Build a first prototype to browse and manage medical data collaboratively: This is one of the major prerequisites for collaboration with medical experts.
-There must be an online system that allows to store medical expert knowledge and apply the knowledge to fake patient data for testing
+There must be an online system that allows to store medical expert knowledge and apply the knowledge to invented patient data for testing.
+The tasks for this prototype are defined in [this](https://github.com/bennidi/medium/milestones/1.0.0%20-%20Medical%20Data%20Catalogues%20and%20Browserhttps://github.com/bennidi/medium/milestones/1.0.0%20-%20Medical%20Data%20Catalogues%20and%20Browser) milestone.
-  * design and implement a first draft of the medical data model
-  * create REST api to expose the data model
-  * create web based UI to make the data model accessible to clinicians and other collaborators
 * Build a network and spread the idea: Finding supporters and engaging with the community of users is an ongoing process of the entire project.
 Especially in the initial phase it will be important to get feedback and connect with people who want to push the project
 * Start a crowd-funding campaign to make Medium a full-time project: To build a sophisticated system like Medium a stable core team is required.
 This team must be financed as people can not live from love and laughter.
 Hosting and other things will also consume money.
-At some point there must be some money involved in the project.

 # Contribute
 Medium can make use of virtually all support that somebody wants to give.
 From simple feedback in the projects issue list, code contributions, design suggestion, free licenses for interesting tools, hosting, to financial support.
 If you want to get involved just raise the topic in the [issue](https://github.com/bennidi/medium/issues) list.
 Here is a more specific list of possible contributions or necessary collaborations: